OguzhanCOG/NeuralWorks/README.md

 The ultimate goal is to make the system unbreakable, to allow more people without ML background to get familiar with architectire design and build their own models.
 Ideally, I would love this to expand to LLMs and more advanced model creation.

+# Requirements

+  - Python 3.10.11 or newer
+  - PyTorch (torch) 1.12.0 or newer
+  - Torchvision (torchvision) 0.13.0 or newer
+  - PIL (Pillow) 9.2.0 or newer

 # Try NeuralWorks
+To initialise your environment, download 'requirements.txt' and run:

+  - pip install -r requirements.txt

 Download the 'nw.py' script or copy the code into your favourite IDE.

 Please feel free to send feedback on issues and ideas, other than the ones mentioned.